grafana/loki/docs/sources/rules/_index.md

 ### Remote-Write

-With recording rules, you can run these metric queries continually on an interval, and have the resulting metrics written to a Prometheus-compatible remote-write endpoint!
-In other words: producing real Prometheus metrics just from logs.
+With recording rules, you can run these metric queries continually on an interval, and have the resulting metrics written to a Prometheus-compatible remote-write endpoint.
+They produce Prometheus metrics from log entries.

 At the time of writing, these are the compatible backends that support this: